.webp)

 3. Give before you ask

 “For our customers and how we do it internally, the first outreach is reminding them about the relationship since we are approaching people who have some knowledge of us either as a customer or user,” Sara says.
-“Providing value or a gift is a great way to stand out.”
+“Send them a relevant resource or insight about their new role—this gets 2x more replies than a cold pitch.”

 4. Block one day a month to reach out to job-change leads

 “Block off one day each month to check in on your job-change leads,’ says Sara Angell, Director of Account Development at UserGems.
-“Make it a hot lead day so nothing falls through the cracks, but you’re not obsessing over LinkedIn notifications.
+“Dedicate this day to reviewing all your job-change leads so you stay on top of them without constant monitoring.
 Use the day to review your accounts and see who has changed jobs, then do your messaging that day.”

 5. Avoid these mistakes when writing your email